kubeflow/website/content/en/docs/components/pipelines/sdk/component-development.md

     can pass by value include numbers, booleans, and short strings.
 All other inputs must be stored as files, with the paths passed into your function.
 *   Your component's outputs must be stored as files.
-Kubeflow Pipelines passes paths as inputs to your component paths you can use to store your component's outputs.
+Kubeflow Pipelines passes paths as inputs to your component paths that you can use to store your component's outputs.
 *   Your component's goal may be to create a dataset in an external service, such as a BigQuery table.
 In this case, it may make sense for the component to output an identifier for the produced data, such as a table name, instead of the data itself.
-We recommend that you limit this pattern to cases where the data must be put into external system instead of keeping it inside the Kubeflow Pipelines system.
+We recommend that you limit this pattern to cases where the data must be put into an external system instead of keeping it inside the Kubeflow Pipelines system.
 *   Since your inputs and output paths are passed in as command-line arguments, your component's code must be able to read inputs from the